Developing Self-Awareness Via Mindfulness Practise

-The practise of mindfulness meditation is a powerful life skill, as it reduces stress and it dramatically enhances your capacity for adaptive and holistic thinking - necessary qualities in mastering the art of how to change your life.
+The practise of mindfulness meditation is a powerful life skill, as it reduces stress and it dramatically enhances your capacity for adaptive and holistic thinking - necessary qualities in mastering the art of how to think effectively.

 Are You At The Mercy Of Your Uncontrollable Thoughts?

-This is very relevant to "how to change your life" as for many of us, there are significant aspects of our personal and organisational lives that are out of our control.
+This is very relevant to our core theme of "how to think effectively" as for many of us, there are significant aspects of our personal and organisational lives that are out of our control.

 The experience for many of us is that change is imposed upon us and/or we are considerably constrained by factors totally beyond our control.

 These things are frequently very stressful and often not fully resolvable.